 That, and creating beauty.
 Hepner is insistent, as are many TYA theatremakers I’ve known over the years, on erasing the distinction between “adult” work and theatre for kids, as well clarifying that what theatre does is not interchangeable with “arts education.”
 As she wrote in LA Stage some years ago, “What we’re doing is exposing children to a fully realized professional production that is specifically for them, and that their teachers and parents can share with them.
 Not every child wants to participate in theatre, but every child has the capacity to be moved, to laugh, to learn empathy, and to be awed by the special magic that happens during a live performance.”

-Actor Cat Black, who played Anne Frank in And Then They Came for Me, was talking about her experience in that production, but she could have been summing up the MainStreet legacy when said, “We all created something beautiful together and I will never forget that.”
+Actor Cat Black, who played Anne Frank in And Then They Came for Me, was talking about her experience in that production, but she could have been summing up the MainStreet legacy when she said, “We all created something beautiful together and I will never forget that.”

 Creative credits for production photos: A Wrinkle in Time, adapted by John Glore from the book by Madeleine L’Engle, direction: Robert Castro, set design: Victoria Petrovich, lighting design: Ben Zamora, sound design: John Zalewski; Aesop in Rancho Cucamonga, by Luis Alfaro, direction: Robert Castro, lighting: Ben Zamora, costumes: Raquel Barreto, sound: John Zalewski; The Magic Finger, adapted by David Wood from Roald Dahl, direction: Abigail Deser, scenic design: Sibyl Wickersheimer, lighting designer: Jaymi Lee Smith, costume design: Ann Closs-Farley, sound design: Cricket Myers, puppet design: Michelle Zamora, prop design: Kevin Williams; The Three Little Pigs by George Stiles and Anthony Drewe, direction: Jessica Kubzansky, musical direction: Janice Rodgers Wainwright, choreography: John Pennington, set design: Trefoni Michael Rizzi, lighting design: Jaymi Lee Smith, costume design: Raquel Barreto, prop design: Kevin Williams, sound design: Jason Stephenson; The Prince and the Pauper, adapted by Jonathan Bolt from Mark Twain, direction: Abigail Deser; set design: Michael Smith; Elephant and Piggie’s: We Are in a Play!, adapted from Mo Willems’s book, with music by Debbie Wicks La Puma, direction and choreography: Art Manke; Stuart Little, adapted by Joseph Robinette from E.B.
 White, direction and scenic design: Art Manke, lighting design: Josh Epstein, costume design: Angela Balogh Calin, prop design: Glenn Michael Baker, music: Debbie Wicks La Puma; Mirette, adapted from Emily Arnold McCully by Elizabeth Diggs, with music by Harvey Schmidt and lyrics by Tom Jones, direction: Casey Stangl, musical direction: Janice Rodgers Wainwright, circus consultant: Rob Mermin; Goldilocks and the Three Bears, music by George Stiles, book and lyrics by Anthony Drewe, direction: Michael Faulkner, choreography: Allison Bibicoff, musical direction: Janice Rodgers Wainwright, scenic design: Michael C. Smith, lighting design: Brian Gale, costume design: Tina Haatainen-Jones; The Witches, adapted by David Wood from Roald Dahl, direction: Abigail Deser, scenic design: Victoria Petrovich, lighting design: Brian Gale, costume design: Sherry Linnell, sound design: John Zalewski, puppet design: Johanna Smith, prop design: Jenny Smith; Oh Freedom!
 The Story of the Underground Railroad, a play with music by Peter Manos, direction: Saundra McClain, scenic and projection design: Harry Feiner, lighting design: Jared Sayeg, costume design: Dianne Graebner, sound design: Dave Mickey, props design: John McElveney, musical direction and vocal arrangements: Janice Rodgers Wainwright; Schoolhouse Rock Live!, direction: Art Manke, scenic design: Tom Buderwitz, costume design: Angela Calin, lighting design: Josh Epstein, sound design: Cricket Myers, projection design: Sean Cawelti, props design: Akeime Mitterlehner; The Emperor’s Nightingale, by Damon Chua, direction: Tim Dang, scenic design: Tesshi Nakagawa, costume desing: Jojo Sui, lighting design: Brian Gale, sound design and original music: Howard Ho, props design: Akeime Mitterlehner; And Then They Came for Me: Remembering the World of Anne Frank, by James Still, direction: Abigail Deser, scenic and projection design: Yee Eun Nam, costume design: Sherry Linnell, lighting design: Brian Gale, sound design: John Zalewski